 What is Biomechanics?

 Biomechanics is the study and understanding of the mechanics of the body.
-As in any machine the mechanics must be working correctly in order for the machine to function at an optimum level.
-The body is no different.
-Interestingly a lot of Chartered Physiotherapists actually study Engineering before they progress to a Physiotherapy Course.
+Just like any machine, the mechanics of the body must be working correctly in order for the machine to function at an optimum level.
+Interestingly, a lot of Chartered Physiotherapists actually study Engineering before they progress to a Physiotherapy Course.

-If the body is not in good alignment then it will not function at an optimum level, there will be stresses and strains applied to the body and these may cause pain.
+If the body is not in good alignment, then it will not function at an optimum level.
+As a result, there will be stresses and strains applied to the body and these may cause pain.

 The most common issues found are:

 • The foot may not be positioned optimally on the ground